What is Grease Rag?

 Grease Rag and Cycles for Change partnership:

 Cycles for Change recognizes that many aspects of mainstream bicycle culture–including bike shops and bike mechanics–can be unwelcoming, intimidating, dangerous, and unsafe for FTW-identified people.
 Cycles for Change strives to be a welcoming, accessible, and safe(r) space.
-We value our partnership with Grease Rag for hosting a FTW-only Open Shop night each week at our Minneapolis shop.
+We value our partnership with Grease Rag and host a FTW-only Open Shop night every Tuesday from 5-8pm in our classroom space.
 During these nights, facilitators are in the space to promote inclusive policies and to make sure that FTWs are prioritized.
 Some of the ways we attempt to make safe(r) spaces are through facilitation, sharing and respecting personal pronouns, not policing bodies, and by creating an atmosphere of respect and inclusivity.
 We encourage participants to approach facilitators with any concerns in person, through email, or the Grease Rag website.

 Cycles for Change has single stall, all-gender bathrooms.